YuchenPeng17/MongoDB-Poetry/MongoDB-Poetry Notes.md

-## 2. Creating a Database
+## 2. Creating Database

-- In MongoDB, a database is not actually created until it gets content.
+In MongoDB, a database is not actually created until it gets content.

+MongoDB will create it automatically when first writes to the database

+- Shell

 ```bash
 db
 - See which database you are using